When considering the next move in their accounting career, many students and professionals wonder how long it takes to prepare for the CPA exam

 How Long Does It Take to Prepare for the AUD CPA Exam?

-The AUD CPA section is another large section, with 7 more task-based simulations and 90 multiple-choice questions.
+The AUD CPA section is another large, difficult section, with 8 more task-based simulations and 72 multiple-choice questions.
 The AUD is another section where people report struggling, since it requires such a large amount of memorization in regards to auditing procedures and internal accounting controls.

 Another challenge to the AUD section is the wording of the questions.
 They are often worded in suggestive ways and need to all be carefully evaluated before choosing, since some answers may be technically partially right, but not entirely correct.
 The recommended study time for AUD is between 70 and 90 hours.